cosmos/game-of-stakes/RULES.md

 # Game of Stakes Rules(DRAFT)

+These are the rules for playing Game of Stakes.

+They can be updated at anytime.
+Rule changes will be commited here and notifiactions will occur on [Riot](https://matrix.to/#/!hEuEYSWKomxnWlSKqi:matrix.org?via=matrix.org&via=matrix.bitple.com&via=t2bot.io)

 ## Victory Criteria

 Victory in Game of Stakes is based on providing a convince demonstration of interesting attacks on the Cosmos Proof of Stake incentivization layer.